CollarNetworks/docs/economics/proposal-mechanisms.md

 ### ✅ Pros

-- Enables more **customized proposals** tailored to each user's loan request.
+- Enables more **customized proposals** tailored to each user's loan request
-- Creates **competitive dynamics** between Suppliers and Providers, which may lead to better terms for the user.
+- Creates **competitive dynamics** between Suppliers and Providers, potentially leading to better terms
+- **Capital is only locked when needed**, meaning assets are committed *just-in-time* after a user expresses interest

 ### ❌ Cons

-- Users must **wait** for proposals before moving forward in the loan process.
+- Users must **wait** for proposals before moving forward in the loan process
-- This delay increases the chances of user drop-off before a proposal is received, which can result in **fewer loans being completed**.
+- This delay increases the risk of **user drop-off** before a proposal is received, resulting in fewer completed loans

 ---